Fios-Quest/YouTube-Scripts/src/space/fluent.md

 Rust requires slightly more thought than some other languages but not having to think about Copy On Write is nice too.

 ### conclusion 2

+If you enjoyed this video, don't forget to like and subscribe.

+If you really liked the video, you can become a member of the channel or join the Patreon, see the description for more.

 Next time we're going to combine the TypeState pattern and Fluent API pattern into the Builder Pattern.